 The inter-modular, central position of multiple meaning words (heteronyms, antagonyms and homophones) shown by the ModuLand analysis of the University of South Florida word association network (Nelson et al., 1998) gives a further support of the earlier findings of Sigman and Cecchi (2002) showing that word ambiguity greatly improves the small-world character of the Word-net.
-The multiple meaning words of 'bright' and 'focus' shown on Figure S9 are homophones, where the multiple meanings are neither extremely disjoint (as would be the case for heteronym words).
+The multiple meaning words of 'bright' and 'focus' shown on Figure S9 are homophones, where the multiple meanings are neither extremely disjoint (as would be the case for heteronym words with a different pronunciation) nor opposing (as would be the case for antagonym words).
 As expected, the analyzed homophone words are located in densely interconnected modules.
 Interestingly, our representation of the associative neighborhood of 'bright' does not show words referring to the intellect, which has been successfully picked up by the k-clique method of Palla et al. (2005).
 This shows the importance of the similarity threshold, which we set to 13% making the image clearer, by cutting all words having less than 13% modular similarity than the modular content of the examined word, 'bright'.
 Words related to the intellect were less than this threshold in this case.